Most parents choose to send their children to school to be educated, but you are legally entitled to educate your child at home.

 You don't have to be a teacher, work to a timetable or follow the national curriculum (although you can if you wish).

-If your child is registered at a school or an academy you must write to the headteacher by sending a letter or email informing them that you wish to educate your child at home.
-The local authority will then contact you to ask for some basic information.
+If your child is registered at a school, you must write to the headteacher by sending a letter or email informing them that you wish to educate your child at home.
+The local authority will then contact you to ask for some basic information about your provision.

 You must contact us if:

-- Your child attends a special school - in this case we will ask the school to remove the child from the school register once we have received the necessary information regarding educational provision from you.
+- Your child attends a special school - you must contact your named SEN officer for their consent to your choice of elective home education.
+In this case we will ask the school to remove the child from the school register once we have received the necessary information detailing how you will meet the educational provision as detailed in your child’s EHCP (Educational Health Care Plan).

 - Your child is registered at a school or academy as a result of a school attendance order - you must ask the council to revoke the order.

-If you would like to talk to our Elective Home Education Team about your decision to home educate, or you would like any further support and advice about any information on this site, please don't hesitate to contact the EHE team.
+If you would like to talk to our Elective Home Education Team about your decision to home educate, or you would like any further support and advice about any information on this site, please don't hesitate to contact the EHE team at email@example.com or alternatively 01865 323513.

 Frequently asked questions